Lemon Crinkle Cookies

 And, you can even cover the cookies and place them on a parchment-lined tray, wrapped well with cling wrap, for about 3 to 4 days.

-In addition, sugar cookies dough can be frozen for a month or more if covered well.
+In addition, sugar cookie dough can be frozen for a month or more if covered well.

 Hence, it’s a great dough to have on hand in the freezer during the busy festive season.

-I have not tried making these eggless, but I do have an Almond Crinkle cookies which are eggless.
-I highly recommend using that recipe and adding 2 tablespoon lemon juice and 1 teaspoon lemon zest.
+I have not tried making these eggless, but I do have an Almond Crinkle cookies, which are eggless.
+I highly recommend using that recipe and adding 2 tablespoons of lemon juice and one teaspoon of lemon zest.

 Lemon Crinkle Cookies